AnkanMisra/Collaborative-Code-Playground/README.md

 A real-time collaborative code editing platform where developers can code together, share knowledge, and learn from each other.

-This is a personal side project of Team ByteBlaster and now is part of Apertre 2.0, an open-source event.
+This is a personal side project of Team ByteBlaster ([Aditya Ghosh](https://www.linkedin.com/in/adityaghosh2992/),[Ankan Misra](https://www.linkedin.com/in/ankanmisra/),[Suman Jain](https://www.linkedin.com/in/suman-naresh-jain/)) and now is part of Apertre 2.0, an open-source event.

 ## Project Overview
 The Collaborative Code Playground consists of two main components: